amaanm/ng-basic-calendar/README.md

     - `start` which should be a [MomentJS](http://momentjs.com/) object specifying what date the event occurs on (currently only single-day events are supported).
     - `title` which sets the displayed text in the calendar for that event.
     - `classes` is passed to the [ngClass](https://docs.angularjs.org/api/ng/directive/ngClass) directive for the event.
 Use this to customize your events.
+- `order-by` is passed directly to the [orderBy](https://docs.angularjs.org/api/ng/filter/orderBy) Angular filter for each calendar day.

 ## Todo
 - Clean up tests
 - Improve the calendar visually (month labels, day labels, etc.)
+- Loosen dependencies on angular-moment

 ## Development
 1. Clone this repo